 Emmy Mikelson’s paintings occupy the liminal space between logic and pure feeling.
 Overlapping geometric shards of color, ranging from transparent to opaque, create the illusion of fanning/unfolding space.
 Mikelson’s work appears mathematical, and even computer generated… maybe because it is.
 Or at least it starts that way.

 Having developed a set of predefined rules, Mikelson utilizes software programs to generate digital renderings.
 The mechanics of physically translating the renderings using paint and brush prove a worthy challenge.
 Her paintings synthesize design intent and design response, which is known as parametric design.
-In other words, her work follows a plan from start to finish, and can be altered with simple changes to an algorithm, a technique originating with Spanish architect Antonio Gaudi.
+In other words, her work follows a plan from start to finish, and can be altered with simple changes to an algorithm, a technique originating with Spanish architect Antoni Gaudi.
 As meticulous as the paintings are, it is the handmade quality that inspires closer viewing.
-Seams of paint are built up where layers meet, tiny brushstrokes, and subtle shadows add volume to an otherwise flat shape.
-The geometric shapes appear flawless largely due to Emmy's unique process of staining.
+Seams of paint are built up where layers meet, tiny brushstrokes, and subtle shadows add volume to otherwise flat, geometric shapes.
+The resulting paintings appear flawless largely due to Emmy's unique process of staining.